ChristineEC/P3python/README.md

 - to be informed when I've given invalid input and what that input was,
 - to be given the chance to give new, valid input,
 - to have my input repeated back to me, so I know the game is working,
+- to be told if I've made a duplicate guess and given the chance to guess again,
 - to be told when I've made a good move or a wrong move,
 - to see, both in written and graphic form, the results of my move, and
 - to be kept up to date on the progress of the game in terms of what I've guessed so far, both right and wrong, and how many wrong guesses I have left before I lose or how many letters I have left to guess before I win.